TestGorilla LogoTestGorilla Logo

 Dos and Don’ts: Cognitive ability testing tips and best practices

-While cognitive ability tests are a powerful recruitment tool, they have to be used as part of an intelligent hiring process.
+While cognitive ability tests are a useful selection tool, they have to be used as part of a carefully designed hiring process.

 Do: Test transparently